-293.567 After the close of registration for each primary election but not later than the [Friday preceding] opening of the polls for the primary election and after the close of registration for each general election but not later than the [Friday preceding] opening of the polls for the general election, the county clerk shall ascertain by precinct and district the number of registered voters in the county and their political affiliation, if any, and shall transmit that information to the Secretary of State.
+293.567 After the close of registration for each primary election but not later than the [Friday preceding] opening of the pells for the primary election and after the close of registration for each general election but not later than the [Friday] preceding] opening of the polls for the general election, the county elerk shall ascertain by precinct and district the number of registered voters in the county and their political affiliation, if any, and shall transmit that information to the Secretary of State.]
+(Deleted by amendment.)